horizonjohn/horizonjohn.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: A final-year Master's student at Hunan University.
+subtitle: incoming Ph.D. student @ School of EECS, Pennsylvania State University.
 # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile: